Oleggio/five-nines-arch-katas/adrs/ADR-0005[draft] - AI-Based Route Optimization for Rental Vehicles.md

   Simplifies training and operations but increases latency and dependency on connectivity.
   *Rejected* — unacceptable in offline-prone or high-demand areas.

+## Challenges/Trade-offs

+- **Latency vs. Infrastructure Complexity**

+ text

+- **Scalability vs. Local Resource Constraints**

+ text

+- **Data Synchronization & Consistency**

+ text

+- **Operational Overhead**

+ text

+- **Security, Privacy & Compliance**

+ text

+> Additional **MCP Trade-offs to watch**
+> - Eventual consistency: brief windows where different edges run different versions—mitigate with region-scoped rollouts.
+> - Cold start vs. footprint: more cached variants reduce cold starts but increase storage.
+> - Telemetry lag: decisions in MCP rely on timely edge metrics; buffer + backfill when offline.

 ## Conclusion
 We will deploy a **hybrid AI route optimization service** leveraging ML for personalization, RL for continuous improvement, and rule-based logic for safety and compliance.
 The system will initially integrate with Google Maps for baseline route data and progressively transition to in-house predictive models.
+To ensure governance, traceability, and safe rollout of models, we will apply a cloud-based Model Control Plane (MCP) — managing model versions, deployment policies, telemetry, and automated rollback in case of degradation.
+This enables consistent control of model lifecycles across both cloud and edge environments, ensuring reliability and compliance throughout continuous updates.
 Edge caching will ensure responsiveness.
-The design supports modular extension for future contexts such as energy consumption and CO₂ optimization.
+The design supports modular extension for future contexts such as energy consumption.